A Century On San Diego Bay

 The Star & Crescent Boat Company changes its name to San Diego Harbor Excursion.

 Quiet Heart joins the fleet.
-The sophisticated, 82-foot luxury yacht provides a more intimate venue for private parties.
+The luxurious 82-foot yacht with teak decking and tinted picture windows provides a more intimate venue for private parties.

-The fleet continues to grow with the addition of California Spirit, the grandest of the Flagship fleet.
-Popular for large events and special celebrations, the 158-foot vessel accommodates up to 600 guests and features unobstructed, 360-degree views from all three levels.
+The 158-foot California Spirit is the latest and grandest addition to the Flagship growing fleet.
+Popular for large events and special celebrations, the yacht accommodates up to 600 guests and features 6 full-size restrooms, a private lounge, and 360-degree views from all three levels.